neelsg/lithium/docs/tour.md

 When two or more parameters are of the same type, you can omit the type from all but the last parameter.
 Note that you cannot do this with assignment inside functions.

-## Named parameters

-    Li 0

-    import:
-        console

-    private swap fn(x = "hello", y string) (string, string): return y, x

-    main fn():
-        a string, b string = swap(y = "world")
-        console.log(a, b)

-When calling a function, the parameters may be named.
-A function definition can specify the default value of any parameters.
-If these parameters are omitted, they will be set to the default.

 ## Variables